hkxIron/hkx_tf_practice/test_numpy/nn_scratch/rnn/rnn-from-scratch-master/README.md

 ![](https://github.com/pangolulu/rnn-from-scratch/raw/master/figures/rnn-compuattion-graph.png)

 Note that this is exactly the same as the standard backpropagation algorithm that we use in deep [Feedforward Neural Networks](https://github.com/pangolulu/neural-network-from-scratch).
 The key difference is that we sum up the gradients for `W` at each time step.
-In a traditional NN we don’t share parameters across layers, so we don’t need to sum anything.
+In a traditional nn_scratch we don’t share parameters across layers, so we don’t need to sum anything.
 But in my opinion BPTT is just a fancy name for standard backpropagation on an unrolled RNN.

 To simplify the **computation graph** to make it efficient, we can integrate some small operation units to a big operation unit.
 You can have a look the following figure.
 Note that the operation unit should also implement the `forward` function and `backward` function.